ZichengDuan/TheChosenOne/README.md

-# The Chosen One: Consistent Characters in Text-to-Image Diffusion Models (Unofficial PyTorch Implementation)
+# The Chosen One: Consistent Characters in Text-to-Image Diffusion Models (Unofficial implementation)

 This repository contains the **unofficial** PyTorch implementation of the paper [The Chosen One: Consistent Characters in Text-to-Image Diffusion Models](https://arxiv.org/abs/2311.10093), using the Diffuser framework.

+**The Chosen One: Consistent Characters in Text-to-Image Diffusion Models** Omri Avrahami, Amir Hertz, Yael Vinker, Moab Arar, Shlomi Fruchter, Ohad Fried, Daniel Cohen-Or, Dani Lischinski

+Shout out to the authors for their great work.

 ## TODO List
 - [x] Code release.